About John Muehleisen

 “A complete departure in style, and tremendously rewarding to hear in its humor, inventiveness, and Americana, colorings…a palpable enjoyment, moments of hilarity and utter delight.
 Yet this work also displays Muehleisen’s considerable skill and there is nothing gimmicky about the effect.
 This is serious music—that is hilarious!”

-Performances, Residencies, and Recordings.
-John’s works have been performed and recorded by numerous ensembles in the US, Canada, Europe, and Asia, including Choral Arts (Seattle), Choral Arts Ensemble (Rochester, MN), Choral Chameleon, Conspirare, the Dale Warland Singers, The Esoterics, the John Alexander Singers, Kokopelli’s Òran choir, the Louisville Orchestra, Musa Horti (Belgium), Northwest Girlchoir, Opus 7, The Richard Zielinski Singers, Seattle Girls Choir, Seattle Pro Musica, South Bend Chamber Singers, Vocal Arts Ensemble (Cincinnati), and numerous college and university choirs, including the Yale Schola Cantorum.
-His compositions have been featured on new music festivals throughout the U.S., including June in Buffalo, the Ernest Bloch Music Festival in Oregon, Santa Fe Chamber Music Festival in Seattle, Indiana State University’s 22nd Festival of Contemporary Music, and the National Endowment for the Arts’ American Masterworks Choral Festival in Austin, TX in 2007.
+PERFORMANCES.
+John’s works have been performed and recorded by esteemed conductors such as John Alexander, Anton Armstrong, Craig Hella Johnson, Lawrence Leighton Smith, and Dale Warland and by numerous ensembles throughout the US, Canada, Europe, New Zealand, and Asia, including Choral Arts Ensemble (Rochester, MN), Choral Arts Northwest (Seattle), Choral Chameleon, Conspirare, the Dale Warland Singers, Ember Vocal Ensemble, The Esoterics, the John Alexander Singers, Kokopelli’s Òran choir, the Louisville Orchestra, Magnum Chorum, Musa Horti (Belgium), Northwest Girlchoir, Opus 7 Vocal Ensemble, The Richard Zielinski Singers, Seattle Girls Choir, Seattle Pro Musica, South Bend Chamber Singers, Vocal Arts Ensemble (Cincinnati), and numerous college and university choirs, including the Harvard Glee Club, the Saint Olaf Choir and Yale Schola Cantorum.
+His compositions have also been featured on new music festivals throughout the U.S., including June in Buffalo, the Ernest Bloch Music Festival in Oregon, Santa Fe Chamber Music Festival in Seattle, Indiana State University’s 22nd Festival of Contemporary Music, and the National Endowment for the Arts’ American Masterworks Choral Festival in Austin, TX in 2007.

 His epitaph for choir and trumpet, Snow.
 The King’s Trumpeter, was featured by the Dale Warland Singers on the closing concert of the Sixth World Choral Symposium in Minneapolis in August 2002 and at the Minnesota Beethoven Festival in July 2010 with guest conductor Dale Warland.
-His Peace, Night, Sleep received its Asian premiere in Korea by the renowned Incheon City Chorale guest-conducted by Geoffrey Boers in March 2013.
+His Peace, Night, Sleep received its Asian premiere in South Korea by the renowned Incheon City Chorale, guest-conducted by Geoffrey Boers, in March 2013.
 John’s two sets of humorous pieces titled Eat Your Vegetables!—his most popular works to date—have been performed by numerous high-school, college, community, and professional choirs in North America, Europe, and Asia.
-His work for women’s choir, Joy, which sets two Sara Teasdale poems, was performed in Avery Fisher Hall by The Distinguished Concerts Singers International in March 2014, conducted by Hillary Apfelstadt.
-His 90-minute oratorio, Pietà—commissioned by Seattle’s Choral Arts in 2012—was chosen by Craig Hella Johnson to open Conspirare’s innovative ComPassion festival in June of 2014.
-John’s works have been featured at numerous national and regional American Choral Directors Association conferences and at the 2013 Chorus America Conference.
+Joy, his setting of two Sara Teasdale poems for women’s choir, was performed in Avery Fisher Hall by The Distinguished Concerts Singers International in March 2014, conducted by Hillary Apfelstadt.
+John’s works have also been featured at numerous national and regional American Choral Directors Association conferences and at the 2013 Chorus America Conference in Seattle, WA.

-Awards, Grants, & Education.
 John was the 1988 recipient of the Louisville Orchestra’s Orchestral Composition Competition Award and has received awards from ASCAP, the University of Washington, and Indiana University.
-Commissions and performances of his works have been supported by grants from the American Music Center, Meet the Composer, the Jerome Foundation, the Alice M. Ditson Fund of Columbia University, and the National Endowment for the Arts.
+Commissions and performances of his works have been supported by grants from the American Music Center, Meet the Composer, the Jerome Foundation, the Alice M. Ditson Fund of Columbia University, New Music USA, and the National Endowment for the Arts.
 John was a finalist in the 2000 Dale Warland Singers Choral Ventures Program, and subsequently served as composer-in-residence for the Dale Warland Singers for their final season (2003-2004).
-In 2013, John was awarded third place in The American Prize for Professional Choral Composition.
-In 2014 John and Dolce Canto, conducted by Peter Park, were presented with the Dale Warland Singers Commission Award sponsored by Chorus America and the American Composers Forum.
-John and Peter will be collaborating on the work with renowned poet and librettist, Charles Anthony Silvestri, who will create the text for the work.
+In 2013, John was awarded third place in The American Prize for Professional Choral Composition, and in 2014, John and Dolce Canto (conducted by Peter Park) were presented with the Dale Warland Singers Commission Award, sponsored by Chorus America and the American Composers Forum.
+The resulting work—The Stars Still Shine—was a collaboration between Peter, John, and the renowned poet and librettist, Charles Anthony Silvestri.
+The commission was premiered in March 2016 and was featured on Dolce Canto’s April 2016 tour to South Korea, where they performed the work with the esteemed Ansan City Choir in a concert broadcast on the South Korean Television Arts Channel.
+Eight of John’s works have also been accepted into the prestigious PROJECT : ENCORE catalog of contemporary choral music, which is competitively reviewed and endorsed by a panel of renowned conductors.
+To qualify for inclusion in the PROJECT : ENCORE catalog, a work must exhibit: “artistic merit, insightful use of choral forces, and exceptional programmability.”

-Publishers.
-Most of John’s choral works are currently self-published by Muehleisen Music, although several of his works can be obtained from Colla Voce, Santa Barbara Music Publishing, and Alliance Music Publishing.
-In addition, he and composers Brian Galante, Karen P. Thomas, and Reginald Unterseher are in the forefront of the self-publishing movement and have formed Northwest Choral Publishers (www.nwchoral.com), a collective publishing venture that seeks to mutually promote their self-published choral works.
+Most of John’s choral works are currently self-published by Muehleisen Music, although two of his works can be obtained from Colla Voce (Snow.
+The King’s Trumpeter) and Alliance Music Publishing (Joy).
+In addition, he and composers Brian Galante, Karen P. Thomas, and Reginald Unterseher are at the forefront of the self-publishing movement and have formed Northwest Choral Publishers (www.nwchoral.com), a collective digital publishing venture that seeks to mutually promote their self-published choral works.